front-lines-org/website/src/content/blog/ukraine/battle_of_mykolaiv.md

 ### First assault
 By around 18:52, tanks were in the outskirts of the city and the mayor ordered citizens to stay at home and as far away from windows as possible.
-Shortly after, troops entered the city and a battle on the Southern Buh erupted around ten minutes later.
+Shortly after, troops entered the city and a battle on the Southern Bug erupted around ten minutes later.
 According to some reports, tanks "passed through the city".
 Russian forces had also taken over the Mykolaiv Zoo.

 After roughly three hours of fighting, Russian forces were driven away by Ukrainian forces, and while some Russian tanks reportedly bypassed the city, fighting continued.
 Extensive fighting was recorded in Korabel'nyy Raion, on 6th Slobidska Street, and on Central Avenue.